revel/revel.github.io/manual/i18n-messages.md

 layout: manual
 ---

-Messages are used to externalize pieces of text in order to be able to provide translations for them.
+**Messages** are used to externalize pieces of text in order to be able to provide translations for them.
 Revel supports message files organized per language, automatic locale look-up, cookie-based overrides and message nesting and arguments.

 #### Glossary

-* Locale: a combination of *language* and *region* that indicates a user language preference, eg. `en-US`.
+* **Locale**: a combination of *language* and *region* that indicates a user language preference, eg. `en-US`.
-* Language: the language part of a locale, eg. `en`.
+* **Language**: the language part of a locale, eg. `en`.
 Language identifiers are expected to be [ISO 639-1 codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-* Region: the region part of a locale, eg. `US`.
+* **Region**: the region part of a locale, eg. `US`.
 Region identifiers are expected to be [ISO 3166-1 alpha-2 codes](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

-## Sample application
+## Example Application

 The way Revel handles message files and internationalization in general is similar to most other web frameworks out there.
-For those of you that wish to get started straight away without going through the specifics, there is a sample application `samples/i18n` that you can have a look at which demonstrates all the basics.
+For those of you that wish to get started straight away without going through the specifics, there is a sample application [`samples/i18n`](https://github.com/revel/samples/tree/master/i18n) which demonstrates the basics.

-## Message files
+## Message Files

 Messages are defined in message files.
 These files contain the actual text that will be used while rendering the view (or elsewhere in your application if you so desire).
 When creating new message files, there are a couple of rules to keep in mind:

-* All message files should be stored in the `messages` directory in the application root.
+* All message files should be stored in the `messages/` directory in the application root.
 * The file extension determines the *language* of the message file and should be an [ISO 639-1 code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 * Message files should be UTF-8 encoded.
 While this is not a hard requirement, it is best practice.
 * Each message file is effectively a [goconfig file](https://github.com/revel/config) and supports all goconfig features.

-### Organizing message files
+### Organizing Message Files

 There are no restrictions on message file names; a message file name can be anything as long as it has a valid extention.
 There is also no restriction on the *amount* of files per language.
-When the application starts, Revel will parse all message files with a valid extension in the `messages` directory and merge them according to their language.
+When the application starts, Revel will parse all message files with a valid extension in the `messages/` directory and merge them according to their language.
 This means that you are free to organize the message files however you want.

-For example, you may want to take a traditional approach and define 1 single message file per language:
+For example, you may want to take a traditional approach and define one single message file per language:

-    /app
+    /app/
-        /messages
+        /messages/
             messages.en
             messages.fr
             ...